hwsiew/movie-ticketing/README.md

 This project create a functional movie ticket booking application with backend in Spring Boot and frontend in ReactJS.
 For simplicity, authentication is simulated using sessionStorage.

+## DEMO
+You can now visit the live page [here](https://hwsiew.github.io/movie-ticketing/).
+- Frontend react application is hosted using using github page.
+- Backend Spring Boot application is hosted in heroku*.
+* Free tier of heroku service shunt down an instance after idle for some time.
+Therefore, application may be facing slow backend request at the beginning.
+Kindly be patient and refresh a page when necessary.

 ## Design
 - [System Architecture](https://www.figma.com/file/k6w6xsXvHI0KxARSJziDqo/OCBC-Hack-It?node-id=0%3A1)
 - [Database Structure](https://www.figma.com/file/kvmMxz46M5LuWjaeevcLYA/OCBC-hack-it?node-id=0%3A1)